-SiteGround used to be good, but has gone completely downhill in the last few years.
+SiteGround used to be good but has gone completely downhill in the last few years.
 Even though they use Google Cloud servers, their TTFB is horribly slow and there have been many complaints about this (and CPU limits) in Facebook Groups.
-They also reduced support (no more live chat option), push upgrades, ditched cPanel, and aren’t taking care of their customers.
+They also reduced support (no WordPress support), push upgrades, ditched cPanel, and aren’t taking care of their customers.

-HostGator was never good after they got bought out by EIG who is infamous for overcrowding servers and little to no innovation.
-In fact, they were the slowest WordPress host in speed tests with an average TTFB of 1268ms and a load time of 2680ms based on 336 individual Pingdom tests.
+HostGator was never good after they got bought out by EIG who is infamous for overcrowding servers and do little to no innovation.
+They were the slowest WordPress host in speed tests with an average TTFB of 1268ms and a load time of 2680ms based on 336 individual Pingdom tests.
 The only people recommending HostGator are affiliates who don’t even use their hosting.

 1. SiteGround vs. HostGator Speed Tests

 SiteGround’s TTFB averaged 1164ms while HostGator averaged 1268ms (only a 104ms difference).
-This was surprising considering SiteGround uses Google Cloud servers which should theoretically be faster than HostGator’s in-house servers.
-When it comes to speed, SiteGround was slightly faster than HostGator, but not by much considering all speed tests.
+This was surprising considering SiteGround uses Google Cloud servers which should theoretically be faster than HostGator’s in-house shared servers.
+When it comes to speed, SiteGround was slightly faster than HostGator in multiple tests, but not by much at all.

-Conclusion: both SiteGround and HostGator are extremely slow.
+Conclusion: both SiteGround and HostGator are slow, but HostGator was the slowest.